Vaguery/req-language/README.md

 `ReQ` (pronounced "wreck" or "re-queue", depending on how long you've tried to use it) is a language for genetic programming.
 Its... well, it's odd, see.

 The ReQ interpreter uses a single queue for running programs.
-All ReQ "items" (or "tokens" I guess?) act a bit like messages, and a bit like objects.
+All ReQ "items" (or "tokens" or ...
+OK, I'm going to call them "Qlosures" because they're not all closures but some are and they can almost all make closures in one way or another, and Clojure has `Closure` as a protected word...) act a bit like messages, and a bit like objects.

 The interpreter cycle is quite simple: